SonnyASmith/Credit-Risk-Modeling-Project/README.md

 ### Summary

-#### The goal of this project is to develop an effective credit risk model and a paired web app to quickly and accurately assess the credit risk of a loan applicant.
+#### The goal of this project is to develop an effective credit risk model and a paired web app to quickly assess the credit risk of a loan applicant.

 ### Repository Contents